Yoeri-z/bon_notifiers/README.md

 ```
 This method will be called any time an error occurs in either an `AsyncNotifier` or a `ChangeNotifier` with the `ErrorNotifier` mixin

-Every public class and method in this package is documented, so for more documentation you can go to the sourcecode
+Every public class and method in this package is documented, for more documentation see [the api reference](https://pub.dev/documentation/bon_notifiers/latest/bon_notifiers/)
 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.